Year 4 Class

 Daily Maths and Literacy set each day

-Two pieces of homework (Maths or English plus one foundation subject) will be handed out on a Thursday and should be completed and handed in on the following Monday.
-Some of this homework will be set on Microsoft Teams to ensure that the children have the skills necessary to use Teams and to work remotely.
+Two pieces of homework (Maths or English as well as one foundation subject) will be handed out on a Thursday and should be completed and handed in on the following Monday.

 Please ensure that all PE kit (including pumps) are clearly labelled with your child’s name.